 We love to make and eat Mexican dishes here, and those require (yes, require) a dollop of sour cream.
-The trouble is, every dollop of goodness comes with a price: disposable packaging.
+The trouble is, every dollop of tangy flavor comes with a price: disposable packaging.
 Sure, we reuse those containers, but what if we could eliminate them entirely?
 Thus my deep dive into how to make a substitute for our sour cream habit.
-Turns out?
-It’s incredibly easy!
+The best part?
+Turns out it’s incredibly easy!

-This sour cream substitute is made by combining heavy (or whipping) cream with a starter culture.
-This mixture, allowed to sit at room temperature overnight, will thicken and become perfect as an ingredient in your favorite dip.
+This sour cream substitute is made by combining heavy (or whipping) cream with an acid.
+This mixture, allowed to sit at room temperature overnight, will thicken and become perfect as an ingredient in your favorite dip or add it to this spicy mayo recipe for extra creaminess.

 Ingredients